yanru-jasmine/data-engineer/computer-science-topic/README.md

     - reactive – a desired result is declared with data streams and the propagation of change

  ## OOP (object-oriented programming)
+ Python is an object oriented programming language, though we began with procedural programming.
  ```python
 # Classes are a way by which, in object-oriented programming, we can create our own type of data and give them names.
 # Convention: Class name is capitalized